minhchaudo/mut-enzyme-pred/README.md

 python -m meep -data your/data/path.csv -o your/prediction/path.csv
 ```

+Your data file is expected to be a .csv file with separator "," and contains the following columns: "id", "wt_seqs", "mut_seqs".

 The default task is classification.
 You can include the -reg flag to switch to regression.

 ```